catenate/tanote/proposal.md

 Find in a store the history with the given regards, and return the history; or return a new history with an empty list, and the given regards.

+Add, as `if` to the note structure, the id (unsigned hex) and source (@p) of a gora which must be present for a version of a note to be received (_confer_ [[2022-06-17 07-18]]).

+Add arm to add a note to a history, `h=history:tanote  (add-note-history note history)`.
+Given a new note and a history, check whether the `re` of the note matches the `regards` of the history.
+If so, prepend the note to the `versions` of the history as the first (latest) version of the note.

+Add arm to add a note to a store, `s=store:tanote  (add-note-store note store)`.
+Given a new note and a store, find the history of the note in the store.
+If the new note's `re` is not already in the store as a `regards` of any history, then add a new history with the note, and set its `regards` to the new note's `re`.
+If the new note's `re` is already a regards in the store, then use `add-note-history` to add the new note as the latest (first) version in the history's `versions`.

+Rather than defining the internals of a history, add a note to an empty history.
+Update a note (add a new version) in a store (create a new store with the updated history of the note).

 ### now

 I just started Hoon school (I'm working on lists), and then comes Gall school and working through the ~pocwet journal example, which should provide a kind of basis for this project’s code.